jenova-marie/jens_jugs/docs/Automated Testing with AI.md

 ### ✨ Purpose
 To test:
-- If the mystery can be solved through clues and logic
+- If the mystery can be solved through clues and logic.
-- Where the AI gets confused, misled, or fixates incorrectly
+- Where the AI gets confused, misled, or fixates incorrectly.
-- Whether multiple solution paths exist or bottlenecks arise
+- Whether multiple solution paths exist or bottlenecks arise.

 ### 🔄 Structure
 1. **Setup**
-   - Load mystery data (characters, clues, game state)
+   - Load mystery data (characters, clues, game state).
-   - Spawn a fresh AI agent with no context
+   - Spawn a fresh AI agent with no context.

 2. **Simulation Loop**
-   - AI makes a move (e.g. interrogate, examine, accuse)
+   - AI makes a move (e.g., interrogate, examine, accuse).
-   - Game engine responds (LLM or state-based)
+   - Game engine responds (LLM or state-based).
-   - Log decision, time elapsed, and clues found
+   - Log decision, time elapsed, and clues found.

 3. **Endgame**
-   - AI succeeds or fails
+   - AI succeeds or fails.
-   - Reveal the solution
+   - Reveal the solution.

 4. **Reflection Phase**
-   - Ask AI to reflect on what it missed, misunderstood, or would have done differently
+   - Ask AI to reflect on what it missed, misunderstood, or would have done differently.
-   - Collect insights for narrative or design improvements
+   - Collect insights for narrative or design improvements.

 ### 📦 Output Format
 ```json